gwmor/tech-interview-questions/README.md

-# tech-interview-questions
+# tech-interview-question
-Questions covered in technical interviews, from a technical recruiter
+//Questions covered in technical interviews, compiled by a technical recruiter.

+Non-technical;

+Technical;